ElliottArpino/Supersonic-Jet-Engine-Design/README.md

 ## Key Features

 - **Supersonic Inlet Design**
   Multi‑shock inlet (3 oblique shocks + 1 normal shock) optimized via the Oswatitsch principle.
+Supersonic airflow is compressed and slowed       down to subsonic speeds usable for the inlet of the compressor.
+This is accomplished through a supersonic ramp, that captures the resultant      shockwaves formed due to the rapid increase in pressure.
+The Oswatitsch princple was used to optimize the total pressure recovery - meaning the  total loss of energy due to incompressibility and entropy loss affects are minimized.

   ![inlet_output_reference](inlet_design_outputs/inlet_ref.png)
   *Inlet Design Reference Diagram*